top of page

 SL & TP

-The strategy does not use stop loss and take profit.
-According to our tests, for most stock strategies, these settings worsen results.
-The strategy has one exit signal.
-Diversification of positions within one strategy and across the entire portfolio serves as protection against the strong impact of a potential price change in one stock on the entire portfolio.
+The strategy doesn't use a typical stop-loss; instead, it relies on an exit condition.
+But you can add an SL if it makes you more comfortable.
+Instead, diversifying positions within a single strategy and across the whole portfolio helps protect against the significant impact of a potential price change in one stock on the entire portfolio.
 Visit the stop loss order page.

 Market regime